King's Counsel: New Zealand

+Caribbean jurisdictions

 Jurisdictions that have abolished the designation

-In jurisdictions that have become republics, the office of Queen's Counsel has sometimes been replaced with an equivalent, for example, Senior Counsel in Barbados, South Africa, Kenya], Trinidad and Tobago and Guyana; Senior Advocate in Nigeria, India and Bangladesh; and President's Counsel in Sri Lanka.
+In jurisdictions that have become republics, the office of Queen's Counsel has sometimes been replaced with an equivalent, for example, Senior Counsel in Barbados, South Africa, Kenya, Trinidad and Tobago and Guyana; Senior Advocate in Nigeria, India and Bangladesh; and President's Counsel in Sri Lanka.

 Barbados

 With Barbados becoming a republic on 30 November 2021 and the President of Barbados replacing Queen Elizabeth II as head of state, barristers were no longer to be appointed as Queen's Counsel; however, those who had been appointed prior to the change of status were not required to adopt the title of Senior Counsel, and following the accession of King Charles to the British throne, were free to change their designation to King's Counsel.
+Any future appointments are likely to be Senior Counsel.

 Cyprus

-When Cyprus was a crown colony, the title of Queen's Counsel was granted to the colony's Attorney General.
-Although most Attorneys General in Cyprus were British, the two Cypriots who served in this position also received this title.
-They were Stelios Pavlides QC CMG, 1943-1952, and Criton Tornaritis QC, 1952-1956, who was also the first Attorney General of the Republic of Cyprus after her independence in 1960.
-Also, this title was given to lawyers with an outstanding career in the Law Office of the Colonial Government, such as Ioannis Clerides QC CBE, Neoptolemos Paschalis QC OBE and George Chryssafinis QC OBE.
+When Cyprus was a crown colony, the title of Queen's Counsel was granted to the colony's attorney general.
+Although most attorneys general in Cyprus were British, the two Cypriots who served in this position also received this title.
+They were Stelios Pavlides, 1943–1952, and Criton Tornaritis, 1952–1956, who was also the first attorney general of the Republic of Cyprus after its independence in 1960.
+Also, this title was given to lawyers with an outstanding career in the Law Office of the Colonial Government, such as Ioannis Clerides, Neoptolemos Paschalis and George Chryssafinis.

 Hong Kong

 In Hong Kong, the rank of Queen's Counsel was granted when it was a crown colony and a British dependent territory.
 A practising barrister could be appointed as Queen's Counsel in recognition of his or her professional eminence by Crown Patent on the advice of the Chief Justice of the Supreme Court of Hong Kong.
 As Hong Kong was transferred from the United Kingdom in 1997, barristers are no longer appointed Queen's Counsel (QC), but Senior Counsel (SC).
 The change is in name only; the role is in all practical respects unchanged even down to the full bottomed wig, gloves, robe and shoes worn annually at the commencement of the Judicial Year.
 Those appointed before the change were renamed Senior Counsel.
+King's Counsel that were recognised in another jurisdiction however continue to be recognised and are given the same status as Senior Counsel.